hneemann/yagi/README.md

 deal with such a situation without the usage of generics?
 Copy and Paste is not a good idea because the result is hard to maintain.
 Using the empty interface and throwing away all the compilers type checking is also not a good idea.
 Or you can rewrite the code with the empty interface and implement a wrapper for each type which does all the boxing and unboxing from and to the empty interface.
+Also an error prone work.

 Using templates like in C++ seems to be hard to debug if there goes something wrong because you can not see which code is generated on the fly (But I'm not a C++ programmer so maybe I'm wrong!).